-More about Activities and Classes
+Activities and Classes for Little Ones

 One of the main reasons many parents go to activities is the chance for you and your children to socialise with other local parents and children.
 It's never too early to start!

-And please check out our guide of 10 Free (or nearly free) things to do!
+Check out our guide of 10 Free (or nearly free) things to do!

 Before your baby even arrives there are a huge choice of classes and courses to help your physical and emotional well-being during pregnancy.

-To keep active you could try aquanatal classes or pregnancy yoga.
+To keep active you could try aqua natal classes or pregnancy yoga.
 To help understand the changes to your body during pregnancy and get all the facts about labour and breastfeeding you can contact your health nurse or local Community Health.
 Plus, there are now courses you can attend that focus on the emotional journey to parenthood.